tribesports/tech_blog/source/_posts/2012-08-21-pub-sub-system-events-for-post-action-tasks.markdown

 This was a response to our controllers having built up a thick crust of cross-cutting concerns during the lifetime of our app.
-At the moment weeve got 9 listeners handling around 150 different post-action tasks, and there's more work to be done.
+At the moment we've got 9 listeners handling around 150 different post-action tasks, and there's more work to be done.
 For us, the benefits of moving to this system have been pretty clear already.
 For a smaller app, or one with a shorter projected lifespan, this approach may well be overkill.